Wei-Lin-Intel/optimum-habana/examples/text-generation/README.md

 --fp8
 ```

-Use this command to quantize based on the measurements and run batch size 277,
+Alternatively use this command to quantize based on the measurements from the previous command.
-2048 max_new_tokens and max_input_tokens on the 70B model:
+It runs batch size 277, max_new_tokens and max_input_tokens 2048 on the 70B model and prints performance statistics:

 ```bash
 QUANT_CONFIG=./quantization_config//maxabs_quant.json deepspeed --num_gpus 8 run_generation.py \